dazuma/toys/toys/docs/guide.md

 exec mixin also lets you set a useful default option that causes the tool to exit automatically if one of its subprocesses exits abnormally.

+The exec mixin provides methods for running several different kinds of
+subprocesses:

+*   Normal processes started by the operating system.
+*   Another Ruby process.
+*   A shell script.
+*   Another tool run in a separate (forked) process.
+*   A block run in a separate (forked) process.

 For more information, see the [Toys::StandardMixins::Exec mixin module](https://www.rubydoc.info/gems/toys-core/Toys/StandardMixins/Exec) and the underyling library